Sachinx0e/CPParser/README.md

 # CPP-Parser
-CPP-Parser is a tool to generate wrapper code by reading the c++ headers
+CPP-Parser is a tool to generate wrapper code by reading the c++ header files.

 ## Requirements ##